 Making your business environmentally sustainable is about finding ways to use resources better and reduce waste.
 Here are some big and small ways to help you and your business.

-Environmentally sustainable businesses are often more efficient and have lower operational costs than those who aren’t.
-They also tend to achieve a better bottom line, all while protecting New Zealand’s natural environment for future generations.
+Environmental sustainability can make a business more efficient and less costly to run.
+Environmentally sustainable businesses also tend to achieve a better bottom line, all while protecting New Zealand’s natural environment for future generations.

-If you’re looking to make your business more sustainable, cutting waste is a good place to start.
+If you want to make your business more sustainable, cutting waste is a good place to start.

 The first, simple step is to check everything that comes into your business really needs to be there.
 Think about the packaging your suppliers send you.
 Can it be reduced or recycled?
 Can they take it back to reuse?